simonask/werk/book/src/language/builtins.md

 - `depfile`: If the recipe has a `depfile` statement, this is the evaluated [path](../paths.md) to the depfile.
-- `%` or `{%}` in strings: The stem of the matched pattern, if a pattern is in scope and that pattern has a `%` in scope.
+- `%` or `{%}` in strings: The stem of the matched pattern, if a pattern is in scope and that pattern contains a `%`.
 When defining patterns in a scope where another pattern is already present, the interpolated `{%}` may be used to unambiguously refer to the stem of the "outer" pattern.

 ## Global constants